Autogas: Ukraine

 Ukraine has a well-developed autogas market.
 Many petrol-powered vehicles from the 1980s, 1990s and 2000s, both locally made cars such as ZAZ and imports from Western Europe, have been converted to LPG.
 One may also buy a factory-prepared LPG car.
 As of August 2017, LPG is approximately 2 times cheaper per litre than petrol.
 It is widely available at petrol stations in the cities and along major routes, as well as some dedicated stations.

+Gas cylinders are painted red so that they cannot be confused with other cylinders.

 United Kingdom

 According to the LPG trade association in the UK there are about 1500 refuelling stations that cater for the 160,000 LPG powered vehicles on UK roads.
 This represents less than 1% of vehicles.

 The only Government incentive to use LPG is the lower road fuel tax applied to LPG compared to petrol.
 As of January 2012, the saving of about 60 pence per litre is the highest it has ever been and that combined with conversion prices being an historic low should result in an increase in LPG conversions.

 Technology has reached the point where almost all conversions are 'Sequential Vapour Injection', and in the UK there is a large number of kits with various price and quality ranges to choose from, resulting in a very competitive market.